-We're not just living longer, we're healthier and more active than the generations before us.
-Many retirees participate in recreational activities, get involved in volunteering or even enjoy a second or third career.
+People aren't just living longer, they are healthier and more active than previous generations.
+Many retirees participate in recreational activities, get involved in volunteering, or even enjoy a second or third career.
 All of this should be taken into account within your plan.

 How you choose to invest your money for the long term could have major implications for your overall success.
-We believe that how you make two main decisions can help lay a strong foundation for your future.
+We believe there are two important decisions that can help you lay a strong foundation for your future.
+A TYPICAL 65-YEAR-OLD COUPLE TODAY HAS A 30-YEAR JOINT LIFE EXPECTANCY